Documentation Index

 --home

 flag.
-In the following examples we will be using the default config for a local node, located at ~/.tmp-hyperpaxd.
+In the following examples we will be using the default config for a local node, located at ~/.tmp-evmosd.

 Manage wallets

-You can manage your wallets using the hyperpaxd binary to store private keys and sign transactions over CLI.
+You can manage your wallets using the evmosd binary to store private keys and sign transactions over CLI.
 To view all keys use:$NAME with:

 --help flag